Ggeffrard/Analyzing-Network-Packets-with-Wireshark/README.md

 <img width="1919" height="910" alt="Screenshot 2026-06-01 120655" src="https://github.com/user-attachments/assets/be32b1a7-083d-44c4-9ca3-06fda8b3c4b7" />
 This filters to packets containing web requests made with the curl command in this sample packet capture file.

+# Conclusion

+In this project, I used Wireshark to capture and analyze live network traffic in order to better understand how devices communicate across a network.
+Throughout the investigation, I examined multiple protocols including DNS, TCP, and HTTP/HTTPS traffic while identifying source and destination IP addresses, packet details, and connection behavior.

+By analyzing packet captures, I gained hands-on experience filtering traffic, interpreting protocol data, and recognizing normal network activity patterns.
+Understanding normal network behavior is an essential skill in cybersecurity because it helps security analysts identify suspicious traffic, unauthorized connections, and potential security threats.

+This project strengthened my knowledge of network communications, packet analysis, and traffic monitoring while improving my ability to investigate and interpret network data using industry-standard tools such as Wireshark.
+The skills demonstrated in this lab are directly applicable to cybersecurity roles involving network monitoring, threat detection, incident response, and security analysis.